• Home

 86 New Road Side, Horsforth, Leeds LS18 4LZ

+If you’re looking for vegan restaurants in Leeds that offer budget-friendly, no-frills dining then add Scoffs to your list.
 Scoffs is a family-run independent cafe in Horsforth, serving homemade plant-based dishes.
 One of the most popular casual eateries in Leeds’ vegan community, they open for breakfast and for lunch.
 Their menu is quite extensive and includes a diverse range of sandwiches, toasties and wraps plus handmade pies, plant-based burgers and vegan hotdogs.
-They also have an excellent salad bar at which you can serve yourself a selection of fresh vegetables and add tasty toppings such as vegan cheese, plant-based meats, samosas, pakoras and falafels.
+They also have an excellent salad bar where you can serve yourself a selection of fresh vegetables and add tasty toppings such as vegan cheese, plant-based meats, samosas, pakoras and falafels.
 With so much to choose from, this place is well worth venturing out of the city centre for!

 Meat is Dead